Schwapo/Unofficial-Odin-FAQ/docs/collapse-and-expand-with-code.md

 	Used to automagically pass the InspectorProperty argument into the DrawExpandStateControls function.

 	[OnValueChanged]
-	Used to get a callback whenever our bool changes it's values so that we can change the property's state accordingly.
+	Used to get a callback whenever our bool changes its values so that we can change the property's state accordingly.

 	[Property States]
 	Used to access the property's state and set if it should be expanded or not.